Magic vs. Hawks Prediction & Picks - November 9

 Magic Performance Insights

-- At 25 assists per game, the Magic are 17th in the league.
+- At 25 assists per game, the Magic are 17th in the NBA.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.